 State law allows jurisdictions to rely on non-vacant, or underutilized, sites to accommodate the RHNA.
-However, non-vacant sites can present challenges for residential redevelopment and must therefore be analyzed closely to determine suitability.
+However, nonvacant sites can present challenges for residential redevelopment and must therefore be analyzed closely to determine suitability.
 Jurisdictions must consider the extent to which existing uses may constitute an impediment to additional residential development, past experiences converting existing uses to higher density residential development, lease or contract requirements limiting residential redevelopment, development trends, market conditions, and regulatory or other incentives.

 A number of sites identified in the inventory are non-vacant.
 Most of the sites classified as non-vacant are agricultural lands or large lot rural residential sites that contain an existing single-family home where the land use designation and zoning allow for much higher intensity of development.
 There are no sites in the inventory with existing commercial businesses occupying the site.
 Each site was reviewed closely to estimate the redevelopment potential.
 Development interest within Clovis has increased substantially in recent years, resulting in the redevelopment of large lot rural residential and agriculture into residential subdivisions and other higher density residential uses.
-For example, the City approved 33 residential development projects that involved the removal of existing rural residential homes during the previous planning period (from 2013 through May 2021), or 40 percent of all residential developments over that time period, and it is anticipated that lots will continue to be sold for residential redevelopment, consistent with planned land use designations and zoning.
+For example, the City approved 33 residential development projects that involved the removal of existing rural residential homes during the previous planning period (from 2013 through May 2021), or 40 percent of all residential evelopment, consistent with planned land use designations and zoning.
 All of the residential development projects in the pipeline are on either existing agricultural land, large lot rural residential homesites, or previously agricultural land that has recently been fallowed to make way for development,